codefresh-io/docs.codefresh.io/_docs/testing/unit-tests.md

 ---
-title: "Unit Tests"
+title: "Unit Testing"
-description: ""
+description: "How to run Unit tests in Codefresh pipelines"
-group: configure-ci-cd-pipeline
+group: testing
 redirect_from:
   - /docs/unit-tests/
 toc: true